 \[d\mathbf{x}(t) = \mathbf{f}(\mathbf{x}(t), t)\,dt + g(t)\,d\mathbf{w}(t)\]where \(\mathbf{f}: \mathbb{R}^D \times [0,T] \to \mathbb{R}^D\) is the drift (a deterministic force pushing the particle), \(g: [0,T] \to \mathbb{R}\) is the diffusion coefficient (the intensity of random noise), and \(\mathbf{w}(t)\) is a standard \(D\)-dimensional Wiener process (Brownian motion).
 The initial condition is \(\mathbf{x}(0) \sim p_0\).

-The SDE describes how a single particle moves: at each instant, it drifts by \(\mathbf{f}(\mathbf{x},t)\,dt\) and receives a random kick of magnitude \(g(t)\,d\mathbf{w}\).
-Our goal is to determine the PDE governing the marginal density \(p_t(\mathbf{x})\) — the probability of finding the particle at position \(\mathbf{x}\) at time \(t\).
+The SDE describes one particle path: at each instant, the particle drifts by \(\mathbf{f}(\mathbf{x},t)\,dt\) and receives a random kick of magnitude \(g(t)\,d\mathbf{w}\).
+Our goal is the PDE for the marginal density \(p_t(\mathbf{x})\), the probability of finding the particle at position \(\mathbf{x}\) at time \(t\).
 The answer is the Fokker-Planck equation:

 Fokker-Planck Equation.
 The density \(p_t(\mathbf{x})\) evolves according to